 Do I Need an Immigration Attorney To Get My Child Green Card Application Approved?

 If USCIS has approved your case, then you probably don’t need an immigration attorney for any reason.
 But if USCIS has denied your child green card application or you received a case status update that you don’t understand, then you may want legal help to know what your options are.
-With our Ask an Attorney program, you can get your immigration questions answered for $24/month.

 If you’re concerned about how long your application is taking, contact the USCIS Contact Center before you hire an attorney.
 A USCIS representative may be able to explain why your child’s green card has been delayed.